truecode112/score-vision/README.md

 ## Community & Support

 Join our vibrant community on Discord at [Score Vision Discord].
-Follow our latest updates on Twitter [@webuildscore].
-For direct enquiries, reach us at hello@scorevision.com.
+Follow our latest updates on Twitter[@webuildscore](https://x.com/webuildscore).
+For direct enquiries, reach us at hello@wearescore.com.

 Our team combines extensive expertise in computer vision, sports technology, and distributed systems.
 We bring together leading minds in artificial intelligence, sports analytics, and blockchain technology to revolutionise video analysis.